Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 .. note::

+   - For detailed command documentation, please refer to ``openocd.pdf``
-   The ETrace feature is also available in Nuclei Studio IDE.
-Refer to the IDE documentation for additional implementation details.
+   - The ETrace feature is also available in Nuclei Studio IDE.
+Refer to the :ref:`ide_etrace` for how to use.

 Debug Map Feature
 -----------------